hyunjunian/Poor-Charlie-s-Almanack/en.md

 However, averaged out, betting on the quality of a business is better than betting on the quality of management.
 In other words, if you have to choose one, bet on the business momentum, not the brilliance of the manager.
 But very rarely, you find a manager who’s so good that you’re wise to follow him into what looks like a mediocre business.

-> Averaged out, betting on the quality of a business is better than betting on the quality of management.
->

 Another very simple effect I very seldom see discussed either by investment managers or anybody else is the effect of taxes.
 If you’re going to buy something that compounds for 30 years at 15 percent per annum and you pay one 35 percent tax at the very end, the way that works out is that after taxes, you keep 13.3 percent per annum.

 In contrast, if you bought the same investment but had to pay taxes every year of 35 percent out of the 15 percent that you earned, then your return would be 15 percent minus 35 percent of 15 percent—or only 9.75 percent per year compounded.
 So the difference there is over 3.5 percent.
 And what 3.5 percent does to the numbers over long holding periods like 30 years is truly eye-opening.
 If you sit on your ass for long, long stretches in great companies, you can get a huge edge from nothing but the way income taxes work.